cloudflare/cloudflare-docs/content/workers/learning/advanced-kv-guide.md

 Most Workers KV requests however are not for security-sensitive keys.
 To optimize the long-tail performance of infrequently accessed keys, specify a longer
 `cacheTtl` value (e.g. 86400 to request the entire day).
 Historically, a blocker for many customers was that this meant that your reads wouldn't see writes for the duration of the cacheTtl.
 However, as described in our [architecture blog post](https://blog.cloudflare.com/faster-workers-kv-architecture/), most customers today are using the new architecture - you will see updated values within ~1 minute of the write, regardless of the `cacheTtl` value.
-See also the
-[section](#noticing-updated-values-within-seconds) below about how to explore getting sub minute global consistency.

 {{<Aside type="note" header="Decoupled cacheTTL and visible writes availability">}}
 A small fixed list of customers which are comprised of early closed betas and our largest ENT customers are currently excluded as we scale up the system.
 A longer